smartdatapolito/resistance_spot_welding_dataset/README.md

 - force.csv: Contains time-series data of the force applied during each welding operation.

 All time-series data have been normalized to a range of [0,1] and zero-padded to 1,000 steps (the actual length varies between samples).

+For every file, the first two columns represent the index of the samples: Car Body and Welding Spot numbers.
+- There are 28 different car bodies
+- There are 158 different welding points
+However not all welding points have been collected for all car bodies